Error-331/code_tests/docs/bible/links.md

 Living Hope - March 14 (Jesus is everything);

 The Fears of the Lord - March 15 (fear the God, Idolatry);

+Simple Faith - March 16 (through faith the weak are made strong, simple faith in Jesus - delivers from death);